0xQenawy/0xQenawy/README.md

 ## About Me

-I'm a Penetration Testing enthusiast focused on offensive security and practical research.

-- Currently: studying Red Team fundamentals and automation
-- Interests: vulnerability research, defensive evasion
+I'm a Technical Product Management enthusiast and Builder focused on creating secure, user-centric digital products and AI-driven workflows.
+I leverage AI-assisted development and existing reliable libraries to rapidly prototype and build robust product logic.

+-  Currently: Building an AI-driven technical assessment platform with secure Docker sandboxing, and maintaining the Zombie Package Detector.
+-  Interests: Product Logic, AI Transformation, and Supply Chain Security.
+-  Approach: Bridging the gap between complex technical architectures and seamless user experiences.

 ---